 Steed and Sharp once again fly to New York uneventfully but this time Sharp and Steed go to a party in New York and Steed meets the glamorous Stella Creighton (Joy Webster) who takes the package from him.

 Upon his return, he discovers Dr Collard and Fiona waiting for him at Harcourt's house.
-The doctor pulls a gun on him and tells him they are the smugglers and they have decided he's too risky a courier after his furtive visit to Keel.
+The doctor pulls a gun on him and tells him they are the smugglers and they have decided he's too risky a courier after his furtive visit to Dr Keel.
 Harcourt tried something similar and he had to die.
 Fiona is shocked when Collard waves the gun at her as well, saying she has compromised his operation by bringing Steed in.
-Collard sneers at them and explains how the police will find their bodies and come to the conclusion that Steed killed her then shot himself in remorse.
+Collard sneers at them and explains his plan: The police will find their bodies and come to the conclusion that Steed killed her and then shot himself in remorse.
 Before he can carry out his plan, Dr Keel arrives and he and Steed overpower the startled Collard.

 Steed turns on Fiona and explains that they had already worked out the set-up and had set a trap for them.
 Bursting into tears once more, Fiona agrees to turn Queen's evidence so the gang will be rounded up.

 1. This part of the plot bears a striking resemblance to the plot of the Dangerman episode The Professionals